John 1:2: Analysis

 This verse is often used to confute Arianism, which holds that God was created in the beginning, while this verse seems to imply that the word (λογος) simply existed in the beginning, and therefore always existed.
-Lapide asks the question why a beginning is spoken of at all if the word (λογος) is eternal and has no beginning.
-To this he answers, "because of the weakness of the human intellect, which is not able to comprehend eternity."
+Cornelius a Lapide asks the question why a beginning is spoken of at all, if the word (λογος) is eternal and has no beginning.
+To this he answers, "because of the weakness of the human intellect, which is not able to comprehend eternity".